The twelve days of Christmas ends with Three Kings Day on the Epiphany. Here in Spain, it is called el día de Los Reyes Magos.

 The kids will also write them letters asking for the presents that they are hoping to receive.
 Some children write directly to all three wise men, while other children choose “their” particular king and write him each year.
 My son had chosen Balthasar when he was younger.
 I'm not quite sure why he decided he needed to choose one, or why he chose the king he chose, but perhaps it was because of what the other children at school were doing.

 Depending on the family, the presents may be awaiting them at home upon arrival from the parade, or they may be brought during the night while the children are sleeping, to be opened the next morning.

 Want to send a letter to the Three Kings?

 Who brings more presents, the 3 Wise Men or Santa Claus?

-In the past, more people celebrated the arrival of the wise men with gifts than they did with Santa Claus.
-Now, though, more and more people give their gifts on Christmas Day, allowing the kids time to play with their new toys during their break.
-Presents are usually divided between the two holidays, though, and most kids get a few gifts on both days.
+In the past, the Wise Men probably were the main bearers of gifts at Christmas time here in Spain.
+As more and more people have taken on the tradition of celebrating with Santa Claus, though, more and more people give the majority of their gifts on Christmas Day, allowing the kids more time to play with their new toys during their break.
+Normally kids return to school right after the Three Kings Day, so they don't have a lot of free time to play with gifts that the Wise Men have brought.
+Presents are usually divided between the two holidays, though, and most kids get a few gifts from each.

-When I was here as a kid, the wise men put their presents in the shoes that I set out for them.
+When I was younger and living in Madrid for a year, the wise men put my presents in the shoes that I set out for them.
 Good kids received sweets and other presents in their shoes; bad kids end up with shoes filled with coal.
 I haven't seen people around here continue that custom, though, and people tend to just bring out their presents while the kids are out at the parades, awaiting the arrival of the wise men.

 What does seem to be universal, though, is the celebration of the Three Kings day with the Rocsón de Reyes (3 kings cake).